CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-collection-fields.md

 ## Returned fields

-This method returns a list of fields from the database.
+This method returns a list of fields from the collection.
 Each field object contains the following information:

 * **ID**: numerical field ID